veganaize/closure-compiler/Generic-Types.md

 /** @type {number} */ var sum = identity(2) + identity(2); // OK
 /** @type {number} */ var sum = identity(2) + identity("2"); // Type mismatch
 ```

+We do not currently support bounded generics (e.g. `Foo<T extends Bar>`) though we may in the future.